 WildLights are only during the holidays.

-- You can purchase a membership ($199 for a family) and it can pay for itself after your 2nd visit.
+THEN: When we first visited, we purchased a membership ($199 for a family) which paid for itself after our 2nd visit.
 You can definitely go back during the winter and for WildLights.
 Plus, it supports the zoo.
 It would have cost my family of four $100 to visit one time.
-But during the winter, you can stay from 9am to 5pm and make it an all day event.
+But during the winter, you can stay from 8am to 5pm and make it an all day event.
 If I had 2 kids under 3 years old, that price would drop to around $60 for 2 adults.

 Disclosure: My family received complimentary tickets to visit The Living Desert WildLights at night.
 However, we returned the following day and purchased our membership to see The Living Desert during daylight hours.
 Read full disclosure policy.